j-perry/push-notification-service/README.md

 ## POST */create/push?username=value*

-This endpoint creates a new push request to Pushbullet, passing in as a request parameter 'username'.
+This endpoint creates a new push notification request to Pushbullet, passing in as a request parameter 'username'.

+Before creating a new push notification to Pushbullet, it will look up an existing user on the service and then retrieve the corresponding access token.

-In addition to specifying a ```Content-Type``` of ```'application/json'``` in the Header, you will also need to add a header key/value of:
+In addition to specifying a ```Content-Type``` of ```application/json``` in the Header, you will also need to add a header key/value of:

 ```
 Access-Token: <accessToken>